grossrc/Component-Label-Maker/README.md

 1.  **Get the Code**
     *   Click the green **Code** button at the top of this page and select **Download ZIP**.
     *   Extract the ZIP file to a folder on your computer.
-    *   Open a terminal (Command Prompt or PowerShell) by right clicking the folder.
+    *   Open a terminal (Command Prompt or PowerShell) by right-clicking the folder.
 This will open with the proper directory.

 2.  **Install Dependencies**
     Run the following command: